robbert-harms/MDT/docs/_getting_started/single_subject_analysis.rst

 Creating a protocol file
 ------------------------
 As explained in :ref:`concepts_protocol`, MDT stores all the acquisition settings relevant for the analysis in a Protocol file.
-To create one within Python you can use one of the command :func:`~mdt.protocols.load_bvec_bval` to create a new Protocol object from a bvec and bval file.
+The simplest way of creating a Protocol is by using the function :func:`~mdt.protocols.create_protocol` to create a Protocol file and object.
-Afterwards, new columns can be added using the :meth:`~mdt.protocols.Protocol.copy_with_update` method of the :class:`~mdt.protocols.Protocol` class.

-To (re-)create the protocol file for the b1k_b2k dataset you can use the following commands:
+To (re-)create the protocol file for the b1k_b2k dataset you can use the following command:

 .. code-block:: python

-    protocol = mdt.load_bvec_bval('b1k_b2k.bvec', 'b1k_b2k.bval')
-    protocol = protocol.copy_with_updates(
+    protocol = mdt.create_protocol(
-        {'Delta': 26.5e-3, 'delta': 16.2-3, 'TE': 60e-3, 'TR': 7.1})
+        out_file='b1k_b2k.prtcl',
+        bvecs='b1k_b2k.bvec', bvals='b1k_b2k.bval',
+        Delta=26.5e-3, delta=16.2-3, TE=60e-3, TR=7.1)

 Please note that the Protocol class is a singleton and adding or removing columns involves a copy operation.